 The online learning/training market is$200 billion by 2024.
 If you have a skill that other people would pay to learn and you’re good at explaining things, you could tap into that market by turning what you know into one or more courses to teach online.
 You can sell your courses through online marketplaces such as Udemy, or through your own website or other platforms for course delivery.
 Once the courses are created you primary time investment will be marketing them to attrace a steady stream of new customers.

 Retirees often boast extensive industry knowledge thanks to decades on the job.
 If you want to earn extra cash in retirement, consider providing consulting services based on your previous career.
 For example, individuals with computer expertise might provide tech support for a local business.
 Similarly, seniors who worked in finance could advise individuals and businesses on their investment choices.
 Whatever your area of expertise, the possibility exists to earn a solid paycheck.
 In fact, many companies are able to pay consultants more than they can full-time employees since they don’t have to swallow the cost of their benefits.
 Starting a consulting business could be a goldmine for you.

 Did a new Dunkin Donuts or McDonald’s recently open up in your neighborhood?
 Many of these popular shops are actually owned by franchisees, or individuals granted licenses to do business under the trademark of a larger company.
 If you are a relatively young “senior” and have some money to invest, you may want to consider buying a franchise rather than launching a business from scratch.
 Better franchises provide training and name recognition that you won’t have if you start your own business.
 As a result, some franchisees have higher success rates than independent startups like retail stores and restaurants.
-For best results, choose a franchise in an industry with which you’re comfortable and research your franchise choice very carefully before signing a contract.
+For best results, choose to start a franchise in an industry with which you’re comfortable and research your franchise choice very carefully before signing a contract.

 Do you have a talent for crafting?
 Maybe you’re a skilled quilter or an exceptional artist.
 If so, you may be able to earn extra cash by selling your creative wares.
 While some seniors opt to do the majority of their business in person at flea markets and fairs, others prefer to sell online.
 Sites likeprovide a digital marketplace through which craftspeople can sell everything from makeshift jewelry to homemade house decor.
 Additionally, some sellers list antiques and vintage items they collected from estate sales.